 Bungy Jumping in Queenstown: What to expect

-Bungy Jumping in Queenstown in NOT an Optional Activity
+Bungy Jumping in Queenstown is NOT an Optional Activity!

 Why would anyone want to throw themselves off a perfectly good bridge with only an elastic band to save them from certain death?

-If you’ve been thinking of bungy jumping but not sure if you can work up the courage to step onto the bridge, here's everything you can expect when jumping with AJ Hackett Bungy.
+If you’ve been thinking of bungy jumping but are unsure if you can work up the courage to step onto the bridge, here's everything you can expect when jumping with AJ Hackett Bungy.

 FIRST STEP: THE PAPERWORK

 After you’ve plucked up the courage to make a booking and hand over your money, you’ll need to do the paperwork.
 You’ll sign an indemnity waiver form and stand on the scales.
 Your weight is written on the back of your hand, and the jump masters use this weight to determine the length of your bungy rope.
 You’ll need to remove anything from your pockets, as well as hats, sunglasses or jewellery.

 You’ll head towards the jump platform where the jump crew will check your ticket and check your weight.
 You then wait at the end of the bridge, and then get moved onto the platform in small groups where you are prepped.
 When it’s your turn, you’ll put your harness on with the jump crew checking everything as you go.